Revealing economic facts: LLMs know more than they say: Leveraging LLM embeddings for imputation and super-resolution

 \subsection{Imputation}

 \ww{.4}

-Our analyses have established that embeddings contain rich knowledge about regions and firms.
-Here we test whether this generalised knowledge can be exploited to improve imputation accuracy.
-We randomly mask values of variables in our dataset and use the LLM embeddings to inform standard imputation methods.
-To obtain a general numeric representation of entities, we use generic prompts~(see Section \ref{sec:setup}), which only contain the name of the entity (e.g.\ region or firm) and the year.
+Our analyses have established that LLMs have rich knowledge about entities such as regions and firms.
+Here we test whether this knowledge can be exploited to improve the imputation of missing values, a common challenge in economic modelling.
+As in Section \ref{sec:results_main}, our approach does not assume the model has memorised the exact statistic to be imputed or that it can be recovered by prompting.
+Instead, we use the model’s embeddings as features, leveraging their generalised knowledge of entities.
+This makes the method applicable when the ground-truth statistic has not previously been produced or reported for certain entities and therefore can only be estimated.

-To test whether embeddings help the accuracy of off-the-shelf imputation algorithms, we compare two imputation strategies.
+To test whether embeddings can improve imputation accuracy, we compare two imputation strategies on our five datasets.
 The \textit{baseline} strategy estimates imputed values using only the $K$ numeric features (e.g.\ population and unemployment rate) in the dataset.
 The \textit{embedding} approach extends the feature matrix by appending the first $c$ PCA components of the embeddings.

+To obtain embeddings for the entities, we use generic prompts~(see Section \ref{sec:setup}), which only contain the name of the entity (e.g.\ region or firm) and the year.
+Although some of our datasets contain missing values, we do not impute them for evaluation because the true values are unknown, precluding accuracy assessment.
+Instead, we simulate missingness by randomly masking observed entries.

 Our approach to introduce missing values is as follows: Given a dataset with $N$ observations and $K$ variables, all variables are transformed as described in Section \ref{sec:data} before they are normalised (mean of zero, standard deviation of 1).
 First, we sub-sample $k$ features, for each of which we randomly mask $p$\% of its values, creating the incomplete data $D_{miss}$.
 We then impute the missing values in $D_{miss}$ using imputation algorithm $m$.